Water quality in Canadian rivers

 Why these indicators are important

 Clean freshwater is an essential resource.
-It protects aquatic plant and animal biodiversity.
-We use it for manufacturing, energy production, irrigation, swimming, boating, fishing and for domestic use (drinking, washing…).
+It supports aquatic plant and animal biodiversity.
+We use it for manufacturing, energy production, irrigation, swimming, boating, fishing and for domestic use (for example, drinking and washing).
 Degraded water quality damages the health of all freshwater ecosystems, such as rivers, lakes, reservoirs and wetlands.
 It can also disrupt fisheries, tourism and agriculture and make it more expensive to treat to drinking water standards.

-These indicators provide information about the state of surface water quality and its change through time, to support water resource management.
-They are used to provide information about the status and trends in water quality for the Canada Water Act report and Environment and Climate Change Canada's annual departmental performance reports.
+These indicators provide information on the state of surface water quality at national and regional scales, to support water resource management.
+They are used to provide information about the status in water quality for the Canada Water Act report and Environment and Climate Change Canada's annual departmental performance reports.

 Related initiatives